ROKT/rokt-demo-ios/README.md

 ### How to run tests on CircleCI?

 Just push a change to any of the branches and tests will be run.

-### How do I submit a new test build of the example app to TestFlight?

-1. Open CircleCI and select the branch
-2. Aprove the hold on *hold* and wait till it finished
-3. Follow the instructions on itunesconnect

 ### Something is not working, what do I do?